paritytech/json-rpc-interface-spec/src/api/archive_unstable_storageDiff.md

   - `prefixes` (optional): Array of JSON objects describing how the storage difference will be calculated.
 Each object contains the following fields:
     - `key`: String containing the hexadecimal-encoded key prefix under which the storage difference is calculated.
     - `type`: String equal to one of: `value`, `hash`, `none`.
-  - `excludeKeyPrefixes` (optional): Array of strings containing the key prefixes for which the storage difference will not be calculated.
-If this parameter is not provided, the storage difference is calculated for all keys.
   - `childTrie` (optional): A string containing the hexadecimal-encoded key of the child trie of the "default" namespace.
 If this parameter is not provided, the storage difference is calculated for the main storage.

 **Return value**: String containing an opaque value representing the operation.

 This function calculates the storage difference between two blocks.
 The storage difference is calculated by comparing the storage of the `previousHash` block with the storage of the `hash` block.
 If the `previousHash` parameter is not provided, the storage difference is calculated between the parent of the `hash` block and the `hash` block.

 The storage difference is calculated for the main storage trie by default.
 The `items` parameter can be used to specify the key prefixes for which the storage difference will be calculated.
 The `prefixes` field contains an array of objects, each describing a key prefix and the type of the storage difference to calculate.
-The `excludeKeyPrefixes` field contains an array of key prefixes for which the storage difference will not be calculated.
-The `childTrie` field specifies the child trie for which the storage difference will be calculated.

 The JSON-RPC server is encouraged to accept at least one `archive_unstable_storageDiff` subscription per JSON-RPC client.
 Trying to open more might lead to a JSON-RPC error when calling `archive_unstable_storageDiff`.
 The JSON-RPC server must return an error code if the server is overloaded and cannot accept new subscriptions.